dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 #### Step 5: Create a Pull Request

 Create a branch and commit and push the rest of the files to the branch.
 Then create a Pull Request.
 Once the Pull Request is created, you should see the GitHub Actions running.
-Once the GitHub Actions have completed, you should see a comment on the Pull Request with the results of the plan.
+Once the GitHub Actions have been completed, you should see a comment on the Pull Request with the results of the plan.
 If you would like to see what a failing plan looks like due to a policy check, you can change the `whois_privacy_enabled` to `false` in the `main.tf` file, or any of the other values in the Terraform configuration.

 ```bash
 git checkout -b add-terraform-config